MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/landing-zone-accelerator.md

 ms.custom: internal
 ---

-# Landing zone accelerator for API Management
+# Azure API Management (APIM) landing zone accelerator

-Landing zone accelerator for API Management provides an architectural approach and reference implementation to prepare landing zone subscriptions for a scalable API Management infrastructure.
+The APIM landing zone accelerator provides an architectural approach and reference implementation to prepare landing zone subscriptions for a scalable API Management infrastructure.
 The implementation adheres to the architecture and best practices of the Cloud Adoption Framework's Azure landing zones with a focus on the design principles of enterprise-scale.

 Customers adopt API Management in various ways.
 The architectural approach can be used as design guidance for greenfield implementation and as an assessment for brownfield customers already using API Management.
 The reference implementation can be adapted to produce an architecture that fits **your** way and puts your organization on a path to sustainable scale.